lukehobbs/cpc/README.md

 # commitArgs

-Pass arguments to your pipeline through your commit messages!
+A CLI for your commit messages!